Anti-Bribery for Sales · Module 2 of 2

 Decision Point 3 of 3

-The bid goes out Friday.
-The Veridia near-miss is on the file.
-Vince\'s eighteen-month register gap is a separate question Erin wants on her desk Monday.
-Erin has asked for a recommendation that BD and Compliance both put their names on, so it lands as a joint paper, not a Compliance edict.
-What does the recommendation say about giving-side hospitality, specifically?
+Bid goes out Friday.
+Veridia near-miss on the file.
+Vince's eighteen-month register gap is the separate question Erin wants on her desk Monday, as a joint BD/Compliance paper on giving-side hospitality.

 What do you put in place?